davindergw/geneMatcher/README.md

     - GeneMatcher is written in Python
     - To install the necessary dependencies:
-        + Run the command pip install pandas openpyxl from the root fodler
+        + Run the command 'pip install pandas openpyxl' from the root fodler
     - The entry point file is gui.py, inside the root folder
     - To run the program run the command python gui.py in the root folder
     - To create a new executable file for the program run the command pyinstaller --onefile gui.py in the root folder